-Series A, C, T5 and T8 securities were available to all investors in a deferred sales charge (DSC) option through to the close of business on May 31, 2022 and as a result of regulatory changes Fidelity stopped offering these securities at that time.
-If securityholders bought securities of the funds with a DSC option (including low load and load 2 DSC options) prior to June 1, 2022, their DSC schedule will continue to apply as described in the simplified prospectus and, with the exception of Series C securities, securityholders will be able to switch their existing Series A. T5 or T8 securities to the same securities of another fund.
-For Series C securities, which are held as part of Fidelity's ClearPlan custom portfolio service program, securityholders will be able to switch their existing Series C securities to Series A securities of another fund.
+Series A, C, T5 and T8 securities were available to all investors in a deferred sales charge (DSC) option through to the close of business on May 31, 2022, and as a result of regulatory changes Fidelity stopped offering these securities at that time.
+If securityholders bought securities of the funds with a DSC option (including low load and low load 2 DSC options) prior to June 1, 2022, their DSC schedule will continue to apply as described in the simplified prospectus and, with the exception of Series C securities, securityholders will be able to switch their existing Series A. T5 or T8 securities to the same securities of another fund.
+For Series C securities, which are held as part of Fidelity ClearPlan® Custom Fund Portfolio program. securityholders will be able to switch their existing Series C securities to Series A securities of another fund.
 Series A, T5 and T8 securities will be automatically switched to the front-end Series B, S5 and S8 securities, respectively, one year after completion of their redemption schedule.
 Series B, D, S5 and S8 securities are available to all investors in an initial sales charge (ISC) option.
-Series C and D securities are available to investors who have enrolled in the rebalancing service.
+Series C and D securities are available to investors who have enrolled in Fidelity ClearPlan® Custom Fund Portfolio program.
 Series F, F5 and F8 securities are usually only available to investors who have fee-based accounts with dealers who have signed an eligibility agreement with Fidelity.
 Series O securities are only available to: (i) institutional investors who may be individuals or financial institutions who have been approved by Fidelity and have entered into Series O fund purchase agreements with Fidelity: or (ii) other funds and accounts managed or advised by Fidelity.
-Series Q securities are only available to dealers that, on behalf of their clients who have granted them discretionary investment authority, use proprietary model portfolios or similar investment products.
-Dealers that want to purchase Series Q for their clients must enter into an appropriate eliaibility agreement with Fidelity.
-Series 1.
-15 and 18 securities are available to all investors who have entered into a Series I Agreement with Fidelity and are available to all investors in an initial sales charge (ISC) option.
-Private Wealth Series (Series PWS) securities are only available to the Private Wealth Portfolio Managers that act on behalf of their clients who have aranted them discretionary authority.
+Series Q securities are only available to dealers or portfolio management firms that, on behalf of their clients who have aranted them discretionary investment authority, use proprietary model portfolios, investment funds or similar investment products.
+Dealers or portfolio management firms that want to purchase Series Q for their clients must enter into an appropriate eligibility agreement with Fidelity.
+Series R securities are only available to dealers that, on behalf of their clients who have granted them discretionary investment authority, use proprietary model portfolios that are centrally managed by the head office of the dealer.
+Dealers that want to purchase Series R for their clients or investment funds must enter into an appropriate eligibility agreement with Fidelity.
+Series I, I5 and I8 securities are available to all investors who have entered a Series I Agreement with Fidelity and are available to all investors in an initial sales charae (ISC) option.
+Private Wealth Series (Series PWS) securities are only available to the Private Wealth Portfolio Managers that act on behalf of their clients who have granted them discretionary authority.
 Series PWS investors must enter into an appropriate investment management agreement with Fidelity.
-Exchange-traded fund (ETF) Series are available to investors on Cboe Canada or another exchange or marketplace through registered brokers and ETF dealers in the province or territory where the investor resides.
-Series INV securities are only available to Investor.
-Portfolio Managers that act on behalf of individual retail investors who have granted them discretionary investment authority, use investment funds, proprietary model portfolios or similar investment products.
+Exchanae-traded fund (ETF) Series are available to investors on Cboe Canada or another exchanae or marketplace through registered brokers and ETF dealers in the province or territory where the investor resides.